rabbitsf/yyPlayer/README.md

 ## 🎯 Future Enhancements
 - Playlist creation and management
-- Equalizer settings
+- Equalizer settings for audio
 - Search functionality
 - Metadata editing (artist, album, artwork)
+- Video quality settings
+- Subtitle support for videos
-- More audio format support
+- More media format support
+- Chromecast/AirPlay support

 ## 📄 License
 This project is open source.
 Feel free to use, modify, and distribute.